HosseinSimchi/OpenFashion_Angular/README.md

 - **[FIGMA UI/UX DESIGN](https://www.uistore.design/items/open-fashion-free-ecommerce-ui-kit/)**

-## The technologies used in this project.
+## The technologies used in this project

 - **Tailwind CSS** (V 3.4.17)